-- Despite the difference in informal vocabulary, according to the newspaper El país, Spanish speakers share 90% of the same vocabulary which we know as standard Spanish.
+- Despite the difference in informal vocabulary, according to the newspaper El país, Spanish speakers share 90% of the vocabulary we know as standard Spanish.
 Standard Spanish consists of removing dialectal and informal expressions from the speech.
-As a result, Spanish speakers from different countries are able to understand each other.
+As a result, Spanish speakers from different countries can understand each other.

-Take Note: 1) El Diccionario de la Lengua Española contains standard Spanish words as well as some informal words (dialects) that have been accepted.
-Since they try to protect the language not all words are accepted.
+Take Note: 1) El Diccionario de la Lengua Española contains standard Spanish words and some informal words (dialects) that have been accepted.
+Since they try to protect the language, not all words are accepted.
 2) Diccionario de Americanismos contains words used in Latin American countries.
-These words are not regulated by the Royal Spanish Academy, but they are accepted as part of informal speech in Latin American countries.
+The Royal Spanish Academy does not regulate these words, but they are accepted as part of informal speech in Latin American countries.

 What Are The Most Common Verbs in Spanish?